 -

-Mashup Score: 4South Africa was forced into 'one-sided' deals with Covid-19 vaccine suppliers, contracts reveal - 8 month(s) ago
+Mashup Score: 4South Africa was forced into 'one-sided' deals with Covid-19 vaccine suppliers, contracts reveal - 1 year(s) ago

 “We were bullied into unfair and undemocratic terms in contracts that were totally one-sided,” said Fatima Hassan of the Health Justice Initiative.